Joe Arpaio’s long goodbye: Redemption or ‘kamikaze’ mission?

 Delighted, Arpaio told Venegas in broken Spanish that he lived in Mexico for four years while working for the Drug Enforcement Administration.

-Venegas, a legal immigrant, dismissed complaints that Arpaio has been racist to Latinos.
+Venegas, an immigrant in the country legally, dismissed complaints that Arpaio has been racist to Latinos.
 “We have to recognize that a country or state without laws becomes like Mexico,’ Venegas said in Spanish.

 John Dach had just moved to Arizona from California, drawn by the state’s reputation.
 “When I think of Arizona and the politicians and the voters, Joe Arpaio is one of the local celebrities you think of,” he said.